 - 1/4 cup bourbon (You don't need top-shelf—just make sure it's a brand you'd also enjoy drinking.
 I like Bulleit.)

 - 3 tablespoons brown sugar

 - 1 tablespoon minced fresh ginger

 - 2 tablespoons cornstarch

-- 1/4 cup chopped green onions
+- 1/4 cup chopped green onions for serving

-- Prepared brown rice (for serving)
+- 2 cups Prepared brown rice for serving

 - In a small bowl, stir together the soy sauce, apple cider vinegar, bourbon, brown sugar, maple syrup, garlic, ginger, and black pepper.

-- Lightly coat a 4-to-6-quart crock pot with cooking spray and arrange the chicken thighs in the bottom of the slow cooker.
-Pour the sauce (marinade) over the top, then cover the crockpot.
+- Lightly coat a 4-to-6-quart crockpot with cooking spray and arrange the marinated chicken thighs in the bottom of the slow cooker.
+Pour the marinade over the top, then cover the crockpot.

-- In a small bowl, whisk together the cornstarch with 2 tablespoons water to create a slurry.
-Heat the saucepan on medium high, then whisk the slurry into the cooking liquid until evenly combined.
+- In a small bowl, whisk together the cornstarch with 2 tablespoons of water to create a slurry.
+Heat the saucepan on medium-high, then whisk the slurry into the cooking liquid until evenly combined.
 Cook, stirring constantly, until the sauce bubbles.
 Continue cooking and stirring until glossy and thickened, 1-2 minutes.
 Remove from heat.

 - Pour the sauce over the chicken, then sprinkle with green onions.
 Serve warm with rice.

 - SHORTCUT: You may skip marinating the chicken if you are running short on time (or simply forget to do so).
 The chicken will still turn out delicious just perhaps slightly less tender and flavorful.